baldurk/renderdoc/docs/introduction.rst

 Bug reports can be submitted directly via email, or also on the |github_issues_link| where you can also find the full source code.

-The |builds_link| always has the latest stable and beta build downloads, as well as builds made from the source code each night for the bleeding edge.
-Stable releases update relatively infrequently and are tested the most to ensure they're as reliable as possible.
-Beta releases update more often to expose the latest fixes and features from the source, but risk more bugs sneaking in.
+The |builds_link| always has the latest stable build downloads, as well as builds made from the source code each night for the bleeding edge.
+Stable releases update every month or so and are the typical releases to stick to for the most reliable experience.

 See Also
 --------